willmcallister/unit-1/README.md

-# 575 Unit 1 Sample Repository
+# 575 Unit 1 Repository - Will McAllister
-Repository for Activity 1 of Geog 575
+Repository for Unit 1 of Geog 575